Paint and Sip Classes Painting Events Indian River Michigan

 Burt Lake Indian River Fireworks Adventure

-Watch the Indian River Fireworks from front row seats on a paddle board or kayak!
+Watch Fireworks from front row seats on a paddle board or kayak!

-Watch the July 3rd or 4th Fireworks with Front Row Seats!
+Watch the Independence Day Fireworks from Front Row Seats!

 Pre-register and Pre-Pay at BrassWind Landing 6240 Mack Ave., Indian River, MI.